Bernardo Joaquin Canteñs, Ph.D.

 American Pragmatism, Hispanic/Latino/s Philosophy, Philosophy of Religion, Spanish Renaissance Philosophy, and Ethics (Virtue Ethics, Applied, Ethics of Abortion, and Meta-ethics)

-As a scholar, my research in American philosophy, philosophy of religion, Hispanic-Latino/philosophy, medieval philosophy, and ethical studies has received international recognition.
+As a scholar, my research in American philosophy, philosophy of religion, Hispanic-Latino/a philosophy, medieval philosophy, and ethical studies has received international recognition.
 I was awarded the first American Philosophical Association Prize in Latin American Thought in 2004 and the American Philosophical Association William James Prize in 2005.
 I have received three external grants from the National Endowment for the Humanities to support my research and teaching.
 I edited the American Philosophical Association Newsletter on Hispanic/Latino Issues.
-Moreover, I have published over twenty articles on a wide range of philosophical topics in peer-reviewed journals and book chapters in prestigious publishers such as Oxford University Press, Cambridge University Press, Wiley-Blackwell Publishers, Cambridge Scholars, Brill Publishers, and Bloomsbury Publishers.
+Moreover, I published over twenty articles on a wide range of philosophical topics in peer-reviewed journals and book chapters in prestigious publishers such as Oxford University Press, Cambridge University Press, Wiley-Blackwell Publishers, Cambridge Scholars, Brill Publishers, and Bloomsbury Publishers.
 Last year, I completed and published a book entitled A Critical Introduction to the Ethics of Abortion: Understanding the Moral Arguments.
 I’m currently working on two new manuscripts.

 Books